jjjj473/ggggg/README.md

 ### System update tips

 Select **System Update** from the Tools menu or the toolbar button to run `pacman -Syu`.
+The updater automatically answers `y` when pacman prompts `[Y/n]` so you don't have to babysit the process.
 While the update runs, a spinner dialog cycles through 60 helpful tips for Arch Linux users so you can learn more about pacman.